Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 The real driver content (after the first 256 bytes provided by the kernel itself) starts at address 4100h and consists of a header that has two parts:

-1. A fixed driver signature: the verbatim ASCII string `NEXTORv3_DRIVER`, in uppercase, and zero-terminated.
+1. A fixed driver signature: the verbatim ASCII string `NEXTORv3_DRIVER`, uppercased, and zero-terminated.
 2. A jump table for a set of routines to be implemented by the driver.

 This is the complete code for the driver header.
 The label names referenced in the jump table are for the routines to be implemented by the driver, which are detailed in the next section: